Dream-World-Coder/sortalgo.space/content/chapters/bubble-sort.md

   1. **Time Complexity:** $O(n^2)$ for all cases (standard)
   2. **Space Complexity:** $O(1)$ — _In-place_
   3. **No of swaps:** $O(n^2)$ for all cases
   4. **Stability:** _Stable_ Bubble sort swaps only adjacent elements.
-When two elements are equal, no swap occurs → relative order preserved.
+When two elements are equal, no swap occurs → relative order preserved. [read more](stable-and-unstable-sort)

 ---